marklogic/marklogic-spark-connector/CONTRIBUTING.md

 Our Sonar instance is also configured to scan for dependency vulnerabilities [via the dependency-check plugin](https://github.com/dependency-check/dependency-check-sonar-plugin).
 For more information, see the `dependencyCheck` block in this project's `build.gradle` file.
+To include dependency check results, just run the following (it's not included by default when running the `sonar` task):

+    ./gradlew dependencyCheckAnalyze sonar

 ## Accessing MarkLogic logs in Grafana